 As drought conditions intensify wildfires in southern Wyoming and northeastern Colorado forestlands, water conservation is on the minds of about every citizen.

 Walk outside for a few minutes and you can smell why it is so important.
-The fact Colorado sports betting offers environmental benefits is another reason people can trust that this new form of entertainment is on the up-and-up.
+The fact that CO sports betting offers environmental benefits is another reason people can trust that this new form of entertainment is on the up-and-up.

 How much money could go toward Colorado water conservation efforts?